Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     Assert.True(batch.TryAdd(eventData));
 }

+// Since there area already batchCountThreshold number of events in the batch, this event will be
+// rejected from the batch.

-EventData eventData4 = new EventData(eventBody: new BinaryData("Sample-Event-4-will-fail"));
+EventData eventData4 = new EventData("Sample-Event-4-will-fail");
 Assert.IsFalse(batch.TryAdd(eventData4));

 // For illustrative purposes we are calling SendAsync.
-This call would likely be inside an application
+This call would likely already be inside the application-
-// defined method.
+// defined method being tested.

 await producer.SendAsync(batch);